Andrew Miller (actor)

 Andrew Miller (born February 25, 1969) is a Canadian actor, writer, and director.
-He is known for his role as Kazan in the 1997 science fiction horror film Cube and for playing Creon in the 2020 PBS adaptation of Oedipus Rex.
+He is known for his role as Kazan in the 1997 science fiction horror film Cube.

 Career

 Miller began his career as an actor at age 16 in Toronto, Ontario, Canada.
 Early theater roles include Moritz Stiefel in Frank Wedekind's Spring Awakening and Eugene Morris Jerome in Neil Simon's Brighton Beach Memoirs.
-Film roles include Simon in South of Wawa, written by bestselling Canadian novelist and screenwriter Lori Lansens; Kazan, the autistic man, in Vincenzo Natali's Cube; and Donald in Oh, What a Night, for which he was nominated for a 1992 Genie Award for Best Supporting Actor.
+Film roles include Simon in South of Wawa, written by bestselling Canadian novelist and screenwriter Lori Lansens; Kazan, a disabled savant, in Vincenzo Natali's Cube; and Donald in Oh, What a Night, for which he was nominated for a 1992 Genie Award for Best Supporting Actor.

 As a screenwriter, Miller co-wrote the films Simon Sez and Miramax Pictures' Boys and Girls.
 He also co-wrote Vincenzo Natali's independently produced feature film, Nothing, in which he also starred.

 He also created the web series Imaginary Bitches.
 He has directed and produced all episodes, and written the first five episodes, as well as episodes 8, 10, 12, and 13.
 He co-wrote episodes 6 and 7.
 Imaginary Bitches was nominated for a 2008 Daytime Emmy in the New Approaches in Daytime Entertainment category.
 He is also adapting the novel The Beach for television.

 Besides his work in Hollywood, Andrew Miller also has a career as a teacher at a school for children with autism and other conditions.
 Some of his work includes teaching drama and literature.